Our Canvas Tent Features

 Your canvas tent will come with all of the angle pieces to make your complete frame.
 Angle pieces are zink coated to help prevent corrosion.
 Angles are made for 3/4″ EMT conduit.

-We are transitioning into our 2017 tents.
-They will have our logo in top eve area on the front of the tent and will Velcro only on one side of the tent.
-The one sided velcro still allows for easy set-up and take down, while making it so you don’t have to worry about sealing the other side.
+As of last year, we have been transitioning into our 2017 canvas tent models.
+The new models have two primary changes: 1) Our logo will now be in the top eve area on the front of the tent.
+2) Tents will velcro on only one side of the tent now (as opposed to all four corners); the one-sided velcro still allows for easy set-up and take down while also making it so you don’t have to worry about sealing the other side.